 Here are some of your options:

-IHG Platinum Elite: If you want IHG Platinum Elite status, you can get it for free for the first year using the IHG® Rewards Club Premier Credit Card.
-It has a $0 intro annual fee for the first year, then $89.
-Right now, new cardholders can also get 150,000 bonus points when spend $3,000 on purchases within the first three months of opening an account.
+IHG Platinum Elite: If you want IHG Platinum Elite status, you can get it for free for the first year using the CardName.
+It has a AnnualFees annual fee.
+Right now, new cardholders can also earn 140,000 bonus points once spending $3,000 on purchases within the first three months of opening an account.

-If you want to get elite status at two hotel brands with a single card, try The Platinum Card® from American Express.
+If you want to get elite status at two hotel brands with a single card, try CardNamediscontinued.
 It comes with Hilton Honors Gold and Marriott Bonvoy Gold Elite status.
-It has a $695 annual fee, but that is offset by perks such as a $200 hotel credit, $200 airline credit, up to $200 in Uber savings and $179 Clear credit.
-Enrollment may be required for select benefits; See Rates and Fees; terms apply.
+It has a AnnualFees annual fee, but that is offset by perks such as the opportunity for up to a $200 hotel credit (conditions apply), $200 airline credit for incidental fees with a pre-selected airline, up to $200 in Uber savings and $189 Clear credit.
+Enrollment may be required for select benefits; See Rates and Fees.

 How to get elite travel perks without a Centurion Card from American Express